ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 Receivers will implement additional checks as described in (#verifying-external-destinations) of this document.
-In order to pass these additional checks, the third party will need to publish an additional DNS record as follows:
+In order to pass these additional checks, the third party will need to publish an additional DNS record to mean as follows:

-Given the DMARC record published by the Domain Owner at "_dmarc.example.com", the DNS administrator for the third party will need to publish a TXT resource record at "example.com._report._dmarc.thirdparty.example.net" with the value "v=DMARC1;"
+Given the DMARC record published by the Domain Owner at "_dmarc.example.com", the DNS administrator for the third party agrees to receive the corresponding records by publishing a DMARC TXT resource record at "example.com._report._dmarc.thirdparty.example.net".

-The resulting DNS record might look like this when retrieved using a common command-line tool (the output shown would appear on a single line but is wrapped here for publication):
+The resulting DNS record can be minimal, and might look like this when retrieved using a common command-line tool (the output shown would appear on a single line but is wrapped here for publication):